imagej/imagej.github.io/pages/demo-person.md

 layout: page
 author:
 categories:
-description: this page demonstrates how to use the person include tag
+description: this page demonstrates how to use the person include tag.
 ---

 ## Usage